 “I would hate for the first time that these young men wears a suit is when he is lying in his coffin,” Roy stated as the reason for him purchasing the items.

 His next project is far-reaching across the globe.
 He plans to go to Kumasi Ghana outside of Acura to learn the art of Kente weaving.
-He has become intrigued by the making of Kente (a type of weaving that is in Ghana and cotton fabric made of interwoven cloth strips and is native to the Akan tribe in Ghana).
-Someone nominated him for a Teaching of Excellence Award that required Roy to create a proposal on what he would do if he were awarded $12,000.
+He has become intrigued by the making of Kente (a type of weaving that is in Ghana and known in the Bonwire region.
+Kente is made when an individual workis with their hands and feet on a loom and weaving the threads back and forth.
+The kente designs are made of cotton fabric made of interwoven cloth strips and is native to the Akan tribe in Ghana).
+Greg Davy the Public Relations for the Department of Juvenile Justice nominated me for a Teaching of Excellence Award that required Roy to create a proposal on what he would do if he were awarded $12,000.
 Though he felt he had no chance of winning considering he was competing with 118 teachers of English, Math, History and other subjects.
-Ms. Canady’s words came back, and he wrote the proposal on his vision of going to Ghana, West Africa to learn how to weave Kente.
+Mrs. Canady’s words came back, and he wrote the proposal on his vision of going to Ghana, West Africa to learn how to weave Kente.
 His reasons were to help with the crime in the area by giving the young men something tangible.
 “You can stop a lot of crime if you teach them to use their minds.
 The mind is the thing to capture,” Mitchell said.
 He was informed that only 19 people would be selected.
 When he got the call that he won, he was shocked.

 His plan is to go learn how to do the weaving.
 He has already been there six times and has selected the fabrics that he uses in his quilts.
-I’m going to go there and work under a Master Weaver in Kumasi and stay for about a month or more to learn the art of Kente weaving.
+I’m going to go there and work under a Master Weavers in Kumasi (Bonwire Region) and stay for about a month or more to learn the art of Kente weaving.

 In the meantime, he’s working on a quilts called Sunday Sisters featuring Black women in their church hats.
 In 2023, he’s considering selling some of his pieces.
 He states he is running out of room in his studio for all the work he has completed.
 He hopes to return to Roanoke to gather information to create a quilt commemorating Henry Street where black businesses where during segregated time commemorating the Gainesboro and “the Yard” neighborhoods.